CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 * An installation of AIP Console that is accessible and configured.
 * An API Token for the user that will run the CLI ( check [here for details on obtaining a token](https://doc.castsoftware.com/display/AIPCONSOLE/AIP+Console+-+User+Profile+options))
+* For the Console Standalone server you must provide following two parameters
+  <br/> `--user`="login name here" `--apikey`="password here"
 * Prepare your source code in one of the two following ways :
   * As a zip or tar.gz archive that will be uploaded to AIP Console
   * As a relative path, pointing to content in the Source Folder location **(SFL)** defined in AIP Console like below :

 ![source folder location](doc/images/source_folder_location_config.png)